-Helena is a blackbelt and a fitness model, not two fitness passion that often come together!
+Helena is a blackbelt and a fitness model, not two fitness passions that often come together!

 She’s a seriously well-rounded athlete who loves being active and eating to fuel her goals.
 Today she is an online coach helping martial artists get in the best shape for their sport.